Yarraquin Station Regeneration Project

 Project Information:

-Yarraquin Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Yarraquin Station, a pastoral lease approximately 7km east of Cue and 71km north of Mount Magnet in the Mid West region of Western Australia.
-It was registered in May 2019 by proponents Lorraine Patricia Breese and Peter William Savage, and it covers an expansive area of 128,514.83 hectares.
+Yarraquin Station Regeneration Project is a Human-Induced Regeneration project located at Yarraquin Station, approximately 7km east of Cue and 71km north of Mount Magnet in the Mid West region of Western Australia.
+It was registered in May 2019 and spans a massive project area of 128,514.83 hectares.